LonelyRider-cs/RandWind_Main/RandWind_local/README.md

-Repo build/test
+Repo build/test:
 Steps to push to your personal heroku account:
 1. heroku login

-if you need to clone the ropository first:
+If you need to clone the ropository first:
 1. heroku git:clone -a randwind
 2. cd randwind